-TESTS PROVIDED and TURNAROUND TIMES
+3.6.4 TESTS PROVIDED and TURNAROUND TIMES

-- Ciclosporin blood concentrations (Monday to Friday) - Tacrolimus blood concentrations (Monday to Friday) - Mycophenolic acid (MPA) plasma concentrations (Monday to Friday) - Sirolimus blood concentrations (Monday to Friday) - Everolimus blood concentrations (Monday to Friday) - Ribavirin (RBV) plasma concentrations (at least monthly)
+- Ciclosporin blood concentrations (Monday to Friday) - Tacrolimus blood concentrations (Monday to Friday) - Mycophenolic acid (MPA) plasma concentrations (Monday to Friday) - Sirolimus blood concentrations (Monday to Friday) - Everolimus blood concentrations (Monday to Friday)

-We regularly turn around 95% of immunosuppressive drug tests within 24h of receipt; same day reporting is targeted for specimens received by 2.30 pm.
-For ribavirin a turn-around time of 3-4 weeks is expected.
+We regularly turn around 95% of immunosuppressive drug tests within 24h of receipt; same day reporting is targeted for specimens received by 2.30 pm and for inpatient referrals.

-SAMPLE REQUIRED: (per test)
+3.6.5 SAMPLE REQUIRED: (per test)

-The customary single blood sample used for monitoring is the trough drug level, taken just before subsequent dose and at a constant interval (12h for Tacrolimus, Ciclosporin, Mycophenolic acid and Everolimus; 24h for Sirolimus) from the time of the previous dose.
+The customary single blood sample used for monitoring is the trough drug level, taken just before subsequent dose and at a constant interval (12h for Tacrolimus e.g. Prograf, Ciclosporin, Mycophenolic acid and Everolimus; 24h for Sirolimus and delayed release Tacrolimus e.g. Advagraf) from the time of the previous dose.